4GeeksAcademy/machine-learning-content/06-12d-ml_algos/time-series.md

 *image from www.digitalocean.com*

-## Some recommendation When working with time series data:
+## Some recommendations when working with time series data:

 - Check for discrepancies in your data that may be caused by region specific time changes like daylight savings time.